 3. Start college applications

-4. Take a virtual campus tour
+4. Take a campus tour (virtual or in person)

 While it’s impossible to know right now whether colleges will be able to host visitors this summer, it’s likely they will offer special sessions for prospective students as soon as they are able to do so.
 For now, the best way to get the vibe for a particular college is to take a virtual tour, which you can either find on the college’s website or on YouTube.
 Doing a virtual tour now may help your student decide which ones they want to visit in person when the time comes.